rclone/rclone/docs/content/onedrive.md

 See [Microsoft Docs](https://docs.microsoft.com/en-us/graph/permissions-reference#files-permissions) for more information about the different scopes.

 The `Sites.Read.All` permission is required if you need to [search SharePoint sites when configuring the remote](https://github.com/rclone/rclone/pull/5883).
 However, if that permission is not assigned, you need to exclude `Sites.Read.All` from your access scopes or set `disable_site_permission` option to true in the advanced options.

+#### Creating Client ID for OneDrive Business

+The steps for OneDrive Personal may or may not work for OneDrive Business, depending on the security settings of the organization.
+A common error is that the publisher of the App is not verified.

+You may try to [verify you account](https://docs.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview), or try to limit the App to your organization only, as shown below.

+1. Make sure to create the App with your business account.
+2. Follow the steps above to create an App.
+However, we need a different account type here: `Accounts in this organizational directory only (*** - Single tenant)`.
+Note that you can also change the account type aftering creating the App.
+3. Find the [tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant) of your organization.
+4. In the rclone config, set `auth_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/authorize`.
+5. In the rclone config, set `token_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/token`.

+Note: If you have a special region, you may need a different host in step 4 and 5.
+Here are [some hints](https://github.com/rclone/rclone/blob/bc23bf11db1c78c6ebbf8ea538fbebf7058b4176/backend/onedrive/onedrive.go#L86).

 ### Modification time and hashes